shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 Again, the place where you mount your battery is dependant on the size of the battery.
 Secure the battery with as many zip-ties as you want.
 There's no such thing as using too many zip-ties to secure components on quadcopters.

+### Wiring

+#### ESC Callibration

+Before you start configuring your CC3D, it's a good idea to make sure your sure your ESC and motors are working properly.
+For this, connect the ESC **directly** to the battery and the ESC's BEC straight into the 3<sup>rd</sup> channel of your receiver.
+Keep the transmitter switched on with zero throttle input.
+On connecting the battery, you will hear a callibration beep from the motor.

 ## Software Configuration

+The CC3D is a nifty microcontroller.
+It can be flashed with different flight computer firmwares and can be extended with GPS and Telemetry capabilities.
+For now, we will work on a much more humble task - flashing it with a FC firmware.

+As the CC3D has been around for a while, it has a good amount of community support in terms of open-source FC firmwares.
+Two popular ones are [Cleanflight](http://cleanflight.com/) and [LibrePilot](http://librepilot.atlassian.net/) built out of the ashes of the now defunct OpenPilot.

+Both firmwares come with cross-platform desktop apps for configuring the FC.
+Cleanflight uses a shiny Chrome web-app and LibrePilot has a traditional Qt desktop app.
+I liked Cleanflight at first, but [flashing it on the CC3D](http://dronehitech.com/en/flash-cleanflight-cc3d-arduino/) is a mess and I couldn't get it to work properly.
+On the other hand, LibrePilot is a joy to flash on the CC3D.
+The desktop app even auto-updates the CC3D's firmware if it is out of date.
+Therefore, being unable to flash Cleanflight, I setup the quadcopter in LibrePilot instead.

+LibrePilot has a pretty easy 'Vehicle Setup Wizard' which if followed correctly, will get your quadcopter to airworthy shape 95% of the time.